Materials-and-Devices-Center-under-KETI/OCR_for_wet_etching_rate/README.md

 # Measurement of Wet Etching Rate
-This program was developed based on our dear operator Mr. J. Yoon's requests 😊 and aims to streamline the measurement of the wet etching rate of Si samples.
+This program was developed based on our dear operator Dr. J. Yoon's requests 😊 and aims to streamline the measurement of the wet etching rate of Si samples.

 <br>